Assistant coach John Rhodes takes part in Pittsburgh City Council Proclamation on Oral Cancer Awareness

-Prior to accepting the head coaching position at Ohio Northern, Rhodes spent one season as an assistant to Bill Coen at Northeastern, helping the Huskies to a 19-13 record and third place finish in the Colonial Athletic Association.
+Prior to accepting the position at Ohio Northern, Rhodes spent one season as an assistant to Bill Coen at Northeastern, helping the Huskies to a 19-13 record and third place finish in the Colonial Athletic Association.

 Rhodes spent nine years as an assistant at his alma mater, Ohio University, from 1999-08 under both Larry Hunter and Tim O'Shea.
 He began as an assistant under Hunter before being named associate head coach by O'Shea prior to the 2004-05 season.